GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

       --docker-network='': Name of an existing docker network to use when running the verify tests.
 If not specified, Skaffold will create a new network to use of the form 'skaffold-network-<uuid>'
-      --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --load-images=false: If true, skaffold will force load the container images into the local cluster.
-  -m, --module=[]: Filter Skaffold configs to only the provided named modules
-      --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
+      --env-file='': File containing env var key-value pairs that will be set in all verify container envs -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules --port-forward=off: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)